 For instance, if building a square meter of a structure typically costs a certain amount, you can multiply that cost by the total square meters to get an estimate.
 This method is proper when you have quantifiable data and need a quick estimate.

 Stochastic estimating utilises probabilistic models to account for uncertainty in cost estimates.
-This procedure is suitable in projects with high uncertainty or accounting for various risk factors.
+This procedure is suitable for projects with high uncertainty or accounting for various risk factors.
 It provides a range of possible costs, helping project managers prepare for different scenarios.

 What is Industry-Specific Estimating Processes